ta-data-bcn/lab-linear-regression-correlation/README.md

 | 9      | 64  |  5         |
 | 10     | 40  |  8         |

-Connect to the Ironhack database.
+Connect to Ironhack's database.
 Retrieve this data from the "absences" table in the "employees" database.

 * Draw the dispersion diagram.
 What do you see here?
 * Define a function to calculate the parameters of the regression line.
 No methods allowed!